KyleAsaff/ForumBuddy/README.md

 DESCRIPTION

-Basic Google Chrome extension that logs whenever someone mentions your username on a forum and provides information about the post.
+A Google Chrome extension that logs whenever someone mentions your username on a forum and provides information about the post.
 Right now this extension only works for http://forum.bodybuilding.com/ but will eventually work on all vBulletin forums.

 HOW IT WORKS

-Scrapes the search database and recently visited threads of a forum with your username and records all fourm posts in localStorage.
-The extension uses background.js constantly scrape the forum every minute and stores all information.
+Scrapes the search database and recently visited threads of a forum and records all fourm posts that cointains your username in localStorage.
+The extension uses background.js constantly scrape the forum every minute to find posts with your username mentioned.

 PROJECT STATUS